 SMS Marketing Case Study: Greats.com

 Getting started with SMS marketing can feel daunting for ecommerce retailers who are used to email marketing.
-Even though most marketers recognize the growing need for SMS marketing for everything from shipping updates to customer loyalty, using text message marketing software to get started does come with its own opportunities and challenges.
+Even though most marketers recognize the growing need for SMS marketing for everything from shipping updates to customer loyalty, using text message marketing software does come with its own opportunities and challenges.

 The first challenge for marketers is to grow their list.
 That’s what Greats.com set out to do when they implemented SlickText’s text message marketing software.
 Between the period of July 2014 and April 2015, Greats.com gathered 6,397 qualified opt-ins.